(cysteamine bitartrate) delayed-release capsules

 Do not drive or operate heavy machinery until you know how PROCYSBI affects you.
 PROCYSBI can make you sleepy or less alert than normal.

 - Skin, bone, and joint problems.
 People treated with high doses of cysteamine bitartrate may develop abnormal changes of their skin and bones.
 These changes may include stretch marks, bone injuries (such as fractures), bone deformities, and joint problems.
 Check your skin while taking PROCYSBI.
-Tell your doctor if you notice any skin changes.
+Tell your doctor if you notice any skin changes or problems with your bones or joints.
 Your doctor will check you for these problems.

 - Skin rash.
 Skin rash is common with cysteamine bitartrate and may sometimes be severe.
 Tell your doctor right away if you get a skin rash.
 Your dose of PROCYSBI may need to be decreased until the rash goes away.
 If the rash is severe, your doctor may tell you to stop taking PROCYSBI.